 1. Which type of lighting do you think worked best and why?

 2. Which of your portraits do you like best and why?

 all photos with correct lighting, questions answered

-Take many more images, as NO bad shots are acceptable when you are shooting digital in summer!
+Take many more images, as NO bad shots are acceptable when you are shooting digital in nice weather!